How to Tag Someone on Facebook

 Advertisement

 To tag an image, you simply click the person's face, and then begin typing his or her name.
-To expedite this task, Facebook begins guess what you're typing, which makes tagging go much more quickly.
+To expedite this task, Facebook begins guessing what you're typing, which makes tagging go much more quickly.

 Tagging a friend sends them a notification so that they know there's a new image of them online.
 They also have the option of untagging the picture so that their account isn't associated with the image.